Affordable Therapy Options For Mental Health

 4. Try group therapy or support groups

-In many cases, group sessions can be less expensive than individual therapy, and researchers have also found that group and individual therapies are similarly effective.
-Depending on your personality and goals, you might even prefer the unique benefits of group sessions, which might include a sense of community, the opportunity to listen to others, and reassurance that you’re not alone.
+- In many cases, group therapy sessions can be less expensive than individual therapy, and researchers have also found that group and individual therapies are similarly effective.
+Depending on your personality and goals, you might even prefer the unique benefits of group therapy sessions, which might include a sense of community, the opportunity to listen to others, and reassurance that you’re not alone.

-If you’re currently working with a therapist, they might be able to direct you to an online or in-person support group based on your health history, personal beliefs, and treatment goals.
+- If you’re currently working with a therapist, they might be able to direct you to an online or in-person support group based on your health history, personal beliefs, and treatment goals.
 In your local area, faith-based institutions and community centers may offer specialized support groups.

-Some support groups may not technically qualify as “group therapy” since they’re not always led by a licensed therapist.
+- Some support groups may not technically qualify as “group therapy” since they’re not always led by a licensed therapist.
 Regardless of their technical definition, these groups can provide meaningful insight and social connection.

-Because the licensed therapists who work through these platforms don’t have to pay for office space or other forms of overhead, online therapy costs are often lower than they are with traditional counseling.
+- Because the licensed therapists who work through these platforms don’t have to pay for office space or other forms of overhead, online therapy costs are often lower than they are with traditional therapy.
 It is important to note that medication management and diagnoses are not available through many online therapy services.

 The average price of affordable therapy